alecaines/haskell-projects/README.md

 ## newton
 This functino returns an approximatino to the square root of a given number.
 To test, load project1 and run "newton number iteratation tolerance"

-# project 2
+# AssociationList
-project2 provides a set of functions entailing the structure of an association list with mutation and iteration.
+AssociationList.hs provides a set of functions entailing the structure of an association list with mutation and iteration.

 ## get
 To test the get function, run "get key value list_of_tuples_ordered_by_key_and_value" and observe the output.